dfinity/interface-spec/spec/index.md

 -   The cycle balance of the canister.

+-   Statistics regarding the query execution of the canister: a tuple `(num_queries, num_instructions, num_request_payload_bytes, num_response_payload_bytes)` containing

+    * the total number of query calls evaluated on the canister,

+    * the total number of WebAssembly instructions executed during the evaluation of query calls on the canister,

+    * the total number of query call request payload (query argument) bytes, and

+    * the total number of query call response payload (reply data or reject message) bytes.

 Only the controllers of the canister or the canister itself can request its status.

 ### IC method `canister_info` {#ic-canister-info}